 Mark's previous service included leadership in a consortium of research universities in the University System of Georgia.
 He also provided leadership in a collaborative to support disaster recovery and business continuity support between the five research universities in the University System of Georgia.
-Mark has also influenced new software licensing strategies with major vendors, the use of collaboration and crowdsourcing tools, and has been involved in cybersecurity initiatives with the Higher Education Information Security Council (HEISC).
+Mark has also influenced new software licensing strategies with major vendors, using collaboration and crowdsourcing tools, and has been involved in cybersecurity initiatives with the Higher Education Information Security Council (HEISC).

-He was an adjunct faculty member in the D'Amore-McKim School of Business at Northeastern University teaching both in the classroom for the undergraduate MIS program and online for the executive MBA program.
+He was an adjunct faculty member in the D'Amore-McKim School of Business at Northeastern University, teaching both in the classroom for the undergraduate MIS program and online for the executive MBA program.
 He was voted Favorite Professor in 2012.
 More than just a technology leader, Mark is a thought leader in the business of higher education.
-His ability to converge technology into the business of higher education creates a transformative impact on both revenue and operational efficiencies.
+His ability to converge technology to create a transformative impact on revenue and operational efficiencies.
 Mark has also established a reputation for bridging the gap between technology and the rest of the institution, fostering a culture in which technology is thoroughly integrated with every aspect of the institutional mission, reinforcing rather than complicating institutional objectives.
-Mark's contributions to the field through publications and presentations span a broad range of topics including IT culture and leadership, the impact of social media on knowledge management and communities of practice, organizational change and design, mobile technology, effective budgeting in higher education, and the digital revolution's impact on the teaching and learning mission of higher education.
+Mark's contributions to the field through publications and presentations span a broad range of topics, including IT culture and leadership, the impact of social media on knowledge management and communities of practice, organizational change and design, mobile technology, effective budgeting in higher education, and the digital revolution's impact on the teaching and learning mission of higher education.

-Mark has also served a member of the Board of Trustees at the University of Toledo Alumni Association, serving on the Communications and Outreach subcommittees.
+Mark has also served as a member of the Board of Trustees at the University of Toledo Alumni Association, serving on the Communications and Outreach subcommittees.
 Away from work, Mark has been a radio personality, the producer of a weekly syndicated television program, and has owned and operated a recording studio, producing and engineering music and voiceover production.
 Mark has also been a concert and music festival promoter and spent several years as a college and high school sports official for football, basketball, baseball, and volleyball.